FERRARI N.V.: PERIODIC REPORT on the SHARE BUYBACK PROGRAM

 Ferrari N.V.
-(NYSE/MTA:RACE) announced that the Company has purchased, under the 4th tranche of the common share buyback program announced on March 11, 2021 additional common shares – reported in aggregate form, on a daily basis – on the Italian Stock Exchange (MTA) and on the New York Stock Exchange (NYSE) as follows:
+(NYSE:RACE) informs that the Company has purchased, under the 4th tranche of the common share buyback program announced on March 11, 2021 (“Fourth Tranche”), additional common shares – reported in aggregate form, on a daily basis – on the Italian Stock Exchange (MTA) as follows:

 |MTA